Thirty Tyrants: Historical background

-After the Athenian navy was destroyed at the battle of Aegospotami in 405 BCE, Lysander led the Spartan and Peloponnesian League naval force to Athens for the final destruction of the city.
+After the Athenian navy was destroyed at the battle of Aegospotami in 405 BC, Lysander led the Spartan and Peloponnesian League naval force to Athens for the final destruction of the city.
 The Athenians prepared for a siege, but without a navy to defend them or import food, many Athenian citizens starved.
-After the Spartans began cutting them off by occupying Decelea, the Athenians decided to surrender in March 404 BCE.
+After the Spartans began cutting them off by occupying Decelea, the Athenians decided to surrender in March 404 BC.
 After initial negotiations of surrender failed, Athenian general Theramenes asked the Ecclesia for permission to speak with Lysander, believing that he could get the best possible conditions from the Spartans.
 His request was granted, and he met with Lysander at Samos, who then sent him to Sparta.
 Before the Spartan assembly and representatives of the Peloponnesian League, Theramenes negotiated a final surrender of Athens, ending the Peloponnesian War.

 While some members of the Peloponnesian League called for Athens to be completely destroyed, the Spartans refused to do so, arguing that Athens was one of the great cities of Greece.
 The terms agreed on called for Athens to destroy the long walls of Piraeus, allow exiles back into the city, and reduce their navy to only twelve vessels, surrendering all remaining ones to the Spartans.
 The Athenians were also to recraft their government on one dictated by the Spartans and to submit to Sparta in both "peace and war,” recalling their ambassadors from other city states.